disclaimer

 How do I Find Inmate Death Records in Oklahoma?

 According to the inmate death procedure in Oklahoma, documentation of inmate death is the responsibility of a healthcare provider, licensed nurse, or registered nurse.
-This information is stored in the Electronic Health Record (EHR) and submitted to the Office of the Medical Examiner (ME) of Oklahoma.
-As such, the inmate’s EHR can be obtained from the medical examiner.
+This information is stored in the Electronic Health Record (EHR) and submitted to Oklahoma's Office of the Medical Examiner (ME).
+As such, the inmate's EHR can be obtained from the medical examiner.

 921 NE 23rd Street.